timscodebase/trumptalk4547/src/posts/trumptalk4547.md

 </script>

 <CldImage
-  width="100%"
+  width='100%'
-  src="nihilism-01"
+  src='nihilism-01'
-  alt=”Nihilism and Faith in the United States”
+  alt='Nihilism and Faith in the United States' aspect-ratio='16:9'
 />

 ## The Opportunity of a Lifetime